dokku/dokku-clickhouse/README.md

-clickhouse:destroy <service> [-f|--force]         # delete the clickhouse service/data/container if there are no links left clickhouse:enter <service>                        # enter or run a command in a running clickhouse service container clickhouse:exists <service>                       # check if the clickhouse service exists clickhouse:expose <service> <ports...>            # expose a clickhouse service on custom port if provided (random port otherwise) clickhouse:info <service> [--single-info-flag]    # print the service information clickhouse:link <service> <app> [--link-flags...] # link the clickhouse service to the app clickhouse:linked <service> <app>                 # check if the clickhouse service is linked to an app
+clickhouse:destroy <service> [-f|--force]         # delete the clickhouse service/data/container if there are no links left clickhouse:enter <service>                        # enter or run a command in a running clickhouse service container clickhouse:exists <service>                       # check if the clickhouse service exists clickhouse:expose <service> <ports...>            # expose a clickhouse service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) clickhouse:info <service> [--single-info-flag]    # print the service information clickhouse:link <service> <app> [--link-flags...] # link the clickhouse service to the app clickhouse:linked <service> <app>                 # check if the clickhouse service is linked to an app